-We know that the performance of socially responsible investment strategies can be an area of concern for our customers.
-It’s often assumed that investing with a socially responsible bias will incur trade-offs when it comes to performance, and potentially lead to lower returns.
-Here, we lay out how we expect our socially responsible portfolios have performed and how we expect them to perform in the future.
+We know that the performance of socially responsible investment (SRI) strategies can be an area of concern for our customers.
+It’s often assumed that investing with an SRI focus will incur trade-offs when it comes to performance, and potentially lead to lower returns.
+Here, we lay out how our socially responsible portfolios have performed and how we expect them to perform in the future.

 Why would we assume underperformance for socially responsible investments?